 Chowder is thick and chunky in texture with a rich, creamy taste and subtly sweet flavor.

-This easy chowder recipe only requires 10 ingredients, plus a few pantry seasonings to create a luxuriously creamy soup that is robust in flavor and guaranteed to soothe your soul!
+This corn chowder with chicken and potato recipe only requires 10 ingredients, plus a few pantry seasonings to create a luxuriously creamy soup that is robust in flavor and guaranteed to soothe your soul!

 (Scroll down for the detailed measurements in the printable recipe at the bottom of the page.)